 You can’t turn the aisle in the supermarket these days without running headlong into an endcap stocked with bottles of RTD (ready-to-drink) green tea.

 Bottled tea is a $2.2 billion consumer market.
-The popularity of these beverages continues to skyrocket and people literally stop me on the street to ask if they are really getting the health benefits they want.
+As the popularity of these beverages continues to skyrocket, my customers ask if they are really getting the health benefits they expect.

 Li’s team compared the level of polyphenols in RTD teas purchased from supermarkets.